LonelyCpp/react-native-youtube-iframe/readme.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome!

+Read the [contributing guide](./CONTRIBUTING.md) for project setup and other info

 ## License